Earth: Human geography

 Humans, who originated from earlier primates in Eastern Africa 300,000 years ago, have since been migrating around Earth, and with the advent of agriculture in the 10th millennium BCE, have been increasingly settling Earth's land.
 In the 20th century, Antarctica became the last continent to be explored and settled by humans, although human presence there remains limited.
 Since the 19th century, the human population has grown exponentially to eight billion in the 2020s, and is projected to peak at around ten billion in the second half of the 21st century.
 Most of the growth is expected to take place in sub-Saharan Africa.

-Distribution and density of human population varies greatly around the world with the majority living in south to eastern Asia and 90% inhabiting the Northern Hemisphere of Earth, partly due to the hemispherical predominance of the world's land mass, with 68% of the world's land mass being in the Northern Hemisphere.
-Furthermore, since the 19th century humans have increasingly converged into urban areas, with the majority living in urban areas by the 21st century.
+Distribution and density of human population vary greatly around the world, with the majority living in south to eastern Asia and 90% inhabiting the Northern Hemisphere of Earth, partly due to the hemispherical predominance of the world's land mass, with 68% of the world's land mass being in the Northern Hemisphere.
+Furthermore, since the 19th century, humans have increasingly converged into urban areas, with the majority living in urban areas by the 21st century.

 Beyond Earth's surface, humans have lived only in a few special-purpose deep underground and underwater presences and a few space stations.
-The human population virtually completely remains on Earth's surface, fully depending on Earth and the environment it sustains.
+The human population remains on Earth's surface, fully dependent on the Earth and the environment it sustains.
 Since the second half of the 20th century, some hundreds of humans have temporarily stayed beyond Earth, a tiny fraction of whom have reached another celestial body, the Moon.